Overall software market size and our market position are described.

 Arcade Facilities Market Trends

-Furthermore, although the number of facilities decreased to 16,992 (down 6.2% from the previous fiscal year) , there was a slight increase in the number of machines per arcade (up 0.5 machines from the previous fiscal year) and sales per facility (up 2.8% from the previous fiscal year) amid accelerated growth in large-scale company-owned arcades and a decline in small scale rental facilities.
+Furthermore, although the number of facilities decreased to 16,069 (down 5.4% from the previous fiscal year) , there was a slight increase in the number of machines per arcade, which was 32.7 (up 0.5 machine from the previous fiscal year), and sales per facility, which was 28.40 million yen (up 2.7% from the previous fiscal year).
+Many companies closed unprofitable arcades, successfully promoting management efficiency.

 Gaming Machines Market (Pachinko & Pachislo)